jennaborowy/square-fall24-blackjack/README.md

 - Remove guests from the "Manage Users" page
 - Fix the end game status
 - Include "Play Again" button
+- Fix issues with game already in progress

 Having these additions would greatly improve user experience.